pflanze/functional-perl/docs/howto.md

 ## Memory handling

-The second pain, or at least inconveniencing, point with regards to functional programming on Perl is to get programs to handle memory correctly.
-Functional programming languages usually use tracing garbage collection, and have compilers that do live time analysis of variables, and optimize tail calls by default (although some like Clojure don't do the latter), the sum of which mostly does away with concerning about memory.
-Perl offers none of these three features.
-It still does provide all the features to handle these issues manually, though.
+The second area where Perl is inconvenient to get functional programs working is for them to handle memory correctly.
+Functional programming languages usually use tracing garbage collection, have compilers that do live time analysis of variables, and optimize tail calls by default (although some like Clojure don't do the latter), the sum of which mostly resolves concerns about memory.
+Perl 5 currently offers none of these three features.
+But it still does provide all the features to handle these issues manually, and often the places where they are needed are in lower level parts of programs, which are often shared as libraries, and hence you might not need to use the tricks described here often.
+You need to know about them though, lest you might end up scratching your head for a long time.

-// -- TODO^ vs -v ?

-There are several potential challenges with memory when using Perl, which are exacerbated by some kinds of functional programs.

 ### Reference cycles (and self-referential closures)